Boobalan138/Boobalan138/README.md

 - 👋 Hi, I’m @Boobalan138 (Boobalan_Selvaraj)
-- 👀 I’m interested in Backend development
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Java, Data structures and algorithms
+- 🌱 I’m currently learning Java, Python
-- 💞️ I’m looking to collaborate on developing applications
+- 💞️ I’m looking to collaborate on Python projects
-- 📫 How to reach me ...
+- 📫 How to reach me boobal138@gmail.com

 <!---
 Boobalan138/Boobalan138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.